 It is very important this year that children take responsibility for themselves and their belongings by; handing their homework in on time and having their PE kit in school on the correct day.
 In Year 6 PE is on Wednesdays and Thursdays.
 I would advise leaving PE kit in school all week just in case there is a last minute change.

-As you are all aware, Year 6 is the final year of primary school and all children will sit the Key Stage 2 Tests on the week commencing 9th May 2016.
+As you are all aware, Year 6 is the final year of primary school and all children will sit the Key Stage 2 Tests on the week commencing 14th May 2018.
 The tests have been changed this year and are now even more challenging than before.
 The way the results are reported has also changed.
-Children will no longer receive a Level (in the past children were expected to achieve Level4 at the end of primary school.)
+Children will no longer receive a Level (in the past children were expected to achieve Level 4 at the end of primary school.)
 Instead they will be given a scaled score.
 A score of 100 will be required to have achieved the national standard.
-A meeting will be held on ______ September to give parents more information about the new tests.
+A meeting will be held on 31st January at 6pm to give parents more information about the new tests.

 The children are expected to read for at least 15 minutes every night, at least once during the weekend (Friday to Sunday) and sometimes during holiday periods.
 Reading is a vital skill which feeds into all subjects.
 In particular this year, the children will need to develop their reading stamina and speed.
 By the end of the year they will be expected to read a large amount of material in a short space of time and then answer detailed questions about their reading.
 I will also be challenging the children to try books which they might not choose themselves, this is to widen their reading experience and develop their vocabulary.